commercetools/merchant-center-application-kit/packages/server-express/README.md

   - `aws-fra`: `https://mc-api.eu-central-1.aws.commercetools.com`
   - `aws-ohio`: `https://mc-api.us-east-2.aws.commercetools.com`

-- `inferIssuerFromCustomHeader` (_boolean_): determines whether the issuer should be inferred from the custom request HTTP header `x-mc-api-cloud-identifier` which is sent by the MC API when forwarding the request.
+- `inferIssuer` (_boolean_): determines whether the issuer should be inferred from the custom request HTTP header `x-mc-api-cloud-identifier` which is sent by the MC API when forwarding the request.
 This might be useful in case the server is used in multiple regions.